Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

    Transition parameters must be of a *serialisable* type:

    - Messages, events and the special ``Unit`` type are not serialisable.

+   - Byte strings are serialisable.
+Addresses are serialisable only as ``ByStr20`` values.
 All other primitive types like integers and strings are serialisable.

    - Function types and map types are not serialisable.